tramio/developer-diary/README.md

 May 10, 2022 — Read TOP section on [React Router](https://www.theodinproject.com/lessons/node-path-javascript-router) and read the [documentation overview](https://reactrouter.com/docs/en/v6/getting-started/overview).

 May 11, 2022 — Completed TOP section on React Router and ES6.
 Started working on a new portfolio but npm start would weirdly launch webpack instead of react-scripts, there might have been an issue with the dependencies.
 Haven't coded in a while.

+May 12, 2022 — Reviewed TOP section on asynchronous code (callbacks, promises) as well as how to set up a React app without create-react-app.